AX-MMD/kk-plap-generator/README.md

     In "Reference Interpolable" tab:
       Path => Pos Waist

-    In "Time Ranges" tab:
+    In the "Time Ranges" tab:
       Double click "00:00.0 - END" and change it to "<reference_time_here> - END"

-If the generator has trouble finding the reference keyframe try giving the full path, "Main.male.Pos Waist" for this exemple.
-You can check the TROUBLESHOOTING section for more help.
+If the generator has trouble finding the reference keyframe try giving the full path, "Main.male.Pos Waist" for this example.
+Check the TROUBLESHOOTING section for more help.

 Once that is done, if you didn't load the example config we need to configure Components.
 The 2 main components are MultiActivableComponent (MAC, usually for Studio sound items) and PregPlusComponent (Preg+).

-Let say you have 4 sound items in your scene:
+Let's say you have 4 sound items in your scene:
 * In Components, click "+" to add a MAC component then add MAC-Items until you have 4 (the amount of sound items).
 * Adjust the offsets as needed to account for sound delays of the items.
 * Make sure you don't have multiple components with the same name.
 * Click Ok.

-Let say you want a stomach bulge:
+Let's say you want a stomach bulge:
 * click "+" to add a PregPlus component.
 * Default values are fine, but you can tweak the min/max bulge size.
-* The "Curve" options are the same curves as in Timeline, "SameAsReference" will copy whatever curves your chosen reference uses on each keyframes.
+* The "Curve" options are the same curves as in Timeline, "SameAsReference" will copy whatever curves your chosen reference uses on each keyframe.

 [-- Advanced use case ------------------------------------------------------]